fbpx

 Why do Americans call what Australians call ‘utes’ trucks?

-No matter where you are in the world, each culture has their own unique linguistic eccentricities.
+No matter where you are in the world, each culture has its own unique linguistic eccentricities.
 This is especially prevalent for the motor and transport category with words thrown around like “lorrie”, “bonnet”, “motorway” and “zebra crossing” which are all called something different depending on which country you’re standing in.
-This is the exact reason why the Australian ute which is an abbreviation for utility vehicle is referred to by Americans as a truck.
-It’s really not uncommon in our world for locales to adopt their own unique terminology for the same object.
+This is the exact reason why the Australian ute, which is an abbreviation for utility vehicle, is referred to by Americans as a truck.
+It’s not uncommon for locales to adopt their own unique terminology for the same object.

 The term ‘ute’ is simply Aussie slang.

-The Australian automotive industry has been protective over the term ‘ute’ since it was invented by Ford Australia in the 1930s known as the Coupe Utility.
+The Australian automotive industry has been protective over the term ‘ute’ since it was invented by Ford Australia in the 1930s.
+It is known as the Coupe Utility.
 Utes are seen as an integral part of Australian culture and the American term truck, derived from the discourse “pickup truck” has been viewed by some motor enthusiasts as unpatriotic language.

 However, there are some distinct historical differences between the two; the ute is basically a two-wheel-drive, traditional passenger vehicle with an integrated passenger tray to the body of the vehicle.
 In Australia, utes have been derivative of locally made sedan ranges such as Ford Falcons, Commodores and Kingswoods which all at one stage were transitioned into ute versions to cater for the Australian market.